gsoft-inc/wl-web-configs/docs/swc/configure-jest.md

 });
 ```

-## 4. Configuration Transformers
+## 4. Transform configuration

 !!!warning
 We do not guarantee that your configuration transformers won't break after an update.
 It's your responsability to keep them up to date with new releases.
 !!!

-The [predefined options](#3-predefined-options) are useful to quickly customize the [default development configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/jest.ts) of this library, but only covers a subset of an [SWC configuration](https://swc.rs/docs/configuration/swcrc).
-If you need full control over the configuration, you can provide configuration transformer functions.
+The [predefined options](#3-set-predefined-options) are useful to quickly customize the [default development configuration](https://github.com/gsoft-inc/wl-web-configs/blob/main/packages/swc-configs/src/jest.ts) of this library, but only covers a subset of an [SWC configuration](https://swc.rs/docs/configuration/swcrc).
+If you need full control over the configuration, you can provide configuration transformer functions, **no locked in** :heart::v:

 A configuration transformer function receive an SWC configuration object and returns a transformed (or not) SWC configuration object: